THE NUTCRACKER SCHOOL SHOWS

 - The History, Music & Story of The Nutcracker

 Our multi-media Docent presentation fits neatly into one 45-minute class period.
 It meets 3rd Grade TEKS for fine arts, language arts, math, science, and social studies, and includes fun elements such as video excerpts, simple dance activities, real pointe shoes and ballet slippers, actual costumes from past productions, and a Q&A session during which your students can have all of their questions answered.
-The docent program is offered only to those schools attending The Nutcracker School Shows as the pre-performance educational component to those shows.
+The docent program is offered only to those schools attending The Nutcracker School Shows.

 Requesting the Docent Presentation for Your School